Loan Information for Students and Parents

 For a complete list of federal loan servicers, visit: https://studentloans.gov/myDirectLoan/additionalInformation.action

 To apply for a Graduate PLUS Loan, a student must complete the Federal Direct Graduate Parent Loan Request Form online at www.studentloans.gov.
-The student must log in to access the request process.
+The student must log into access the request process using their FAFSA login information.

 If the student is approved for the loan, s/he must complete the following two online processes.